-Beyond that, here are the best Star Wars games to play for Android!
+With all that out of the way, here are the best Star Wars games you can still play for Android!

 LEGO Star Wars games

 I don't know if anyone expected the LEGO Star Wars games to be as good as they are, but they're some of the best Star Wars games you can play on console, or mobile!